floschott/foamquant/docs/source/index.rst

 .. note::

    This project is under development.
-The Jupyter notebook are not uploaded yet, neither is the tool library.
+The Jupyter notebook are not uploaded yet, neither are the tools.